The-Marcy-Lab-School/express-1.2-assignment/README.md

 # Express-1.2 Assignment
-Building a CRUD server with in memory storage
+Building a CRUD server with in-memory storage

 - [Express-1.2 Assignment](#express-12-assignment)
 - [Overview: How to read what we already have](#overview-how-to-read-what-we-already-have)